 The hospitality industry knows the importance of cleaning facilities after each guest.
 With the COVID-19 pandemic, the cleaning process just became the most important aspect of their job.
 Whether it’s a hotel, restaurant, or bar making sure surfaces are cleaned with a spray and rag, cleaning has always been part of the job.
 Now that the hospitality industry is in the midst of a pandemic there have been changes in housekeeping, food safety and guest check-in and out.
 It is estimated that the hospitality industry as a whole has lost around 7 million in revenue since the start of the COVID-19 pandemic.

-Keeping Employees and Customers Safe
+Keeping Restaurants and Hotels Safe

 Shelborne South Beach – Reopens: Cleaned with Confidence